hariom85/Python_IT_future/README.md

 ---

 ## Folder Structure 📂
-check_element_in_tuple.py
+check_element_in_tuple.py.
-empty.py
+empty.py.
-max.py
+max.py.
-modify_tuple.py
+modify_tuple.py.
-slice_tuple.py
+slice_tuple.py.
 ---
 ## How to Run
-Open terminal or command prompt in the folder and run any file like this: python filename.py
+Open terminal or command prompt in the folder and run any file like this:. python filename.py